-lowa BIG is a competency-based program.
-Competency-based learning operates under the premise that while it is important to "know" things, it is vital to be able "to do" things with that knowledge.
-Competency-based learning asks students to apply their learning in contextualized situations and over time master various skills.
+Students enrolled in BIG earn accredited course credits like any other high school course.
+Iowa BIG is a competency-based program.
+Competency-based learning operates under the premise that while it is important to "know" things, it is vital to be able to "do" things with that knowledge.
+BIG asks students to apply their learning in contextualized situations and master various skills over time.

 Students enrolled at BIG are responsible for learning and demonstrating the exact same standards as students in traditional courses.
-In addition, students gain important learning around 21st century concepts like: being resilient, learning from failure, making quick adjustments, dealing with conflict, managing meetings, networking, and public speaking to name only a few.
+In addition, students gain important learning around 21st century concepts like: being resilient, learning from missteps, making quick adjustments, dealing with conflict, managing meetings, networking, and public speaking to name only a few.